huytrinhx/Reinforcement-Learning/README.md

 Alternatively, you can clone the entire repo which has already loaded the Reacher.exe environment.
 However, please make sure you are using a 64-bit Windows machine otherwise the environment won't work.

 ### Downloading and Installing Dependencies
-In addition to downloading the Unity Banana Collector environment above, please make sure you download and install the following dependences for your python environment (ex.. anaconda...)
+In addition to downloading the Reacher environment above, please make sure you download and install the following dependences for your python environment (ex.. anaconda...)

 tensorflow==1.7.1
 Pillow>=4.2.1